 A reverse repo is a transaction, normally intercompany, where the company buys metal with an agreement to sell it back.
 In this case, the inventory should not be recognised on the balance sheet.
 The amount lent should be shown as a short-term debtor and interest accrued thereon.

-Various adjustments were made to ensure these were reflected correctly on a consolidated UK GAAP basis.
+Adjustments were made to ensure these were reflected correctly on a consolidated UK GAAP basis – for example, reverse repos were removed from the balance sheet where they had been included and interest payable reclassified to cost of sales.

 Debt factoring (MG MR Gmbh)